Sede Vacante 1187

 Canterbury Tales

 In 1187, there happened to be a delegation of monks of Canterbury at the Papal Court, pursuing their side of a case against Archbishop Baldwin of Canterbury.
-The Archbishop also had his procurators at the Papal Court, Peter of Blois, the Archdeacon of Bath, and William de S. Fide, Precentor of Welles.
+The Archbishop also had his procurators at the Papal Court, Peter of Blois, the Archdeacon of Bath, and William de S. Fide, Precentor of Wells.
 In October, just after the election, they wrote to their patron the Archbishop [Epistolae Cantuarienses ed.
 Stubbs, no. cxxxv., pp. 107-108]:

 Benedictus Spiritus Sanctus, Qui non deserit sperantes in Se, sed secundum multitudinem dolorum nostrorum corda nostra laetificans, consolatur nos in omni tribulatione nostra.
 Afflicta insolentiam miserabiliter conculcata jacebat.
 Terrarum ducibus atque ecclesiarum praelatis et religionis maxime, bellum specialiter videbatur indictum, nec quieta religio nec tuta erat uspiam innocentia ...
 Sed non est oblitus miereri Deus ... quoniam perniciosissimo et superbissimo exactore de medio sublato [Urban III], cancellarius [Albertus de Morra] unanimi fratrum consensu in papam electus est et consecratus.